imagej/imagej.github.io/_pages/plugins/morpholibj.md

 #### Top-hats

 The **white top-hat** first computes a morphological opening (resulting in removing bright structures smaller than structuring elements), and removes the result from the original image.
 When applied with a large structuring element, the result is an homogenization of the background, making bright structures easier to segment.
-Similarly, the **dark top-hat** can be used to enhance dark structures observed on an non-homogeneous background. {% include thumbnail src='/media/plugins/morpholibj-grains-gradient-laplacian-whitetophat.png' title='More examples of composed morphological filters.
-From left to right: morphological gradient, morphological Laplacian, morphological white top-hat.'%}
+Similarly, the **dark top-hat** can be used to enhance dark structures observed on an non-homogeneous background.

+{% include img align='center' src='/media/plugins/morpholibj-grains-gradient-laplacian-whitetophat.png' caption='More examples of composed morphological filters.
+From left to right: morphological gradient, morphological Laplacian, morphological white top-hat.' %}

 ### Directional filters

 For images containing very thin curvilinear structures (for example blood vessels, cell wall sections...), the application of common filters may be difficult due to the small size of the structures.
 Even for small structuring elements, the application of a morphological opening or closing let the structure disappear.
 Moreover, it may be difficult to preserve the whole thickness of the structure.

-{% include thumbnail src='/media/plugins/morpholibj-directional-filtering-example.png' title='Filtering of a thin structure. (a) Original image representing apple cells observed with confocal microscopy.
+{% include img align='center' src='morpholibj-directional-filtering-example' caption='Filtering of a thin structure. (a) Original image representing apple cells observed with confocal microscopy.
 The application of a Gaussian filter (b) or median filter (c) results in noise reduction, but also in a loss of the signal along the cell walls.
-The directional filtering (d) better preserves the thickness of the structure.'%}
+The directional filtering (d) better preserves the thickness of the structure.' %}

 An alternative is to apply directional filtering.
 The principle is to consider an oriented structuring element such as a line segment of a given length, and to perform morphological operations for various orientations of the structuring element (Soille *et al.*, 2001[^2]; Heneghan *et al.*, 2002[^3]; Hendriks *et al.*, 2003[^4]).
 For example, applying a median filter or a morphological opening with horizontal direction results in the enhancement of horizontal parts of bright structures.
 Similarly, using a vertical structuring element results in the enhancement of the vertical portions of the structures.

-{% include thumbnail src='/media/plugins/morpholibj-directional-filtering-principle.png' title='Principle of directional filtering of a thin structure. (a) and (b): result of median filter using an horizontal and a vertical linear structuring element. (c) and (d): combination of the results obtained from two directions (horizontal and vertical) and four directions (by adding diagonal directions).'%}
+{% include img align='center' src='morpholibj-directional-filtering-principle' caption='Principle of directional filtering of a thin structure. (a) and (b): result of median filter using an horizontal and a vertical linear structuring element. (c) and (d): combination of the results obtained from two directions (horizontal and vertical) and four directions (by adding diagonal directions).' %}

 The results of oriented filters for each direction can be combined by computing the maximum value over all orientations.
 The figure above shows the results obtained when combining two or four directions.
 Here, 32 orientations of line with length 25 were used.
 This results in the enhancement of the image while preserving the thickness of the bright structures.